 An unsettled routine can trigger separation anxiety too.
 Moving house, a change to the family structure, or being rehomed, are all possible causes.
 As is stress and anxiety at home, or within the family.

 How can I help?

 If your dog is becoming distressed, he won’t just get used to it, in fact it could get worse.
 Unless they have a calm experience while they are separated from you they will always fear being left.
 They need to get that relief of knowing they are ok before you return, otherwise, why would they ever get used to it?

 I’ll help you figure out the root of the problem and address that with any other underlying issues.
 If you don’t solve these problems your training progress will be hindered or short lived.

-The tricky thing about separation anxiety is that mostly happens when you are gone.
+The tricky thing about separation anxiety is that mostly it happens when you are gone.
 While your are away you are virtually powerless to affect their behaviour, or state of mind.
 So, all the work comes before and after.
 Setting them up in advance is essential to their best success.
-And managing the “after” is vital.
+And managing the “after” is important too.

 How can I help you with your dogs separation anxiety?

 Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
 If you are looking for help solving your dogs behaviour and training problems, then please get in touch!